Keeping riders safe

 You can avoid a crash with a bike rider by:

-• Giving space: leave sufficient distance between your vehicle and the bike rider when passing.
+• Giving space: Leave sufficient distance between your vehicle and the bike rider when passing.
 Provide at least one metre in speed zones up to 60km/h, and at least one and a half metres in zones over 60km/h.

-• Slow down: drive within the speed limit and slow down until it’s safe to pass.
+• Slow down: Drive within the speed limit and slow down until it’s safe to pass.

-• Look left: Check to your left before parking your vehicle for riders in your blindspot.
+• Look left: Check to your left before parking your vehicle for riders in your blind spot.

 • Look right: Check over your shoulder before opening your car door to make sure no bike riders are coming past.
-This will protect the rider from the risk of dooring.

 How to improve your safety as a bike rider